 Measuring your daily step count, and entering in your statistics into a calculator such as this one from precision nutrition will give you a good idea of what your basal metabolic rate is, and how many calories you typically burn through exercise/walking.

-This will only give you a rough idea of your average calorie expenditure, but this is a good start, and you can always (and should always) adjust this as time passes.
+This will only give you a rough idea of your average calorie expenditure.
+This is a good start, and you can always (and should always) adjust this as time passes.

 Let’s say that you are currently burning 2,500 calories per day – this comes from your basal metabolic rate (how many calories your body burns just to function), your step count throughout the day, and from an hour’s workout each day.

-If you consume just 2,000 calories per day on average you will lose weight, or if you were to match the 2,500 calories you would maintain weight.
+If you consume just 2,000 calories per day on average you will lose weight.
+While if you were to match the 2,500 calories you would maintain weight.
 This is known as neutral energy balance.

 But as you are looking to gain weight (i.e. gain muscle) you will need to create an energy surplus by eating more than 2,500.